Swiss Property News

 For Swiss residents, the Valais capital gains tax grid can apply from the first year of ownership.
 This means that if a Swiss resident sells a property and makes a taxable gain, the relevant Valais tax rate is applied according to the size of the gain and the length of ownership.

-The burden of proof is also high.
+Where an early release from the resale prohibition is sought on the grounds of proven financial hardship, the burden of proof is high.
 A foreign owner may need to provide the authorities with detailed evidence, such as five years of tax returns, bank statements, wage slips and other financial records, to show that they are genuinely in a position of extreme financial hardship that only the sale of the property can alleviate.

 Valais capital gains tax example